 Fines and Fees Reporting Act

-1. Purpose.
+(1) Purpose.
 Under municipal, county and state law, governmental entities can impose criminal and civil fines and fees.
 This authority can be misused to unjustly generate revenue.
-It is the responsibility of state legislators to monitor the use of fines and fees to ensure that they are not excessive.
-This reporting provides legislators the information necessary to oversee the assessment of fines and fees at the time of conviction of a crime and subsequent collection.
+It is the responsibility of state legislators to monitor the use of fines and fees to ensure that they are not excessive and fees are not being used to fund essential government functions like the justice system.
+This reporting provides legislators the information necessary to oversee the assessment of fines and fees and their subsequent collection.

-(a) “Governmental entity” means any municipal, county or state governmental body that assesses fines or fees for:
+(a) “Governmental entity” means any municipal, county or state court or other governmental body that assesses fines or fees related to:

-(c) “Fines” are punitive financial sanctions assessed by a court or an administrative agency.
+(c) “Fines” are punitive financial sanctions assessed by a court or an administrative agency for violating a law.
 Fines include financial penalties for traffic and other code violations, misdemeanors and felonies.
-They also may be financial obligations assessed as condition of probation or parole.
+Payment of fines may also be as a condition of probation or parole.

 (a) Statute Section ________;